apache/mxnet/docs/tutorials/vision/large_scale_classification.md

 ../../tools/launch.py -n 16 -H $DEEPLEARNING_WORKERS_PATH python train_imagenet.py --network resnet --num-layers 152 --data-train ~/data/train --data-val ~/data/val/ --gpus 0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15 --batch-size 8192 --model ~/data/model/resnet152 --num-epochs 1 --kv-store dist_sync
 ```

 launch.py launches the command it is provided in all the machine in the cluster.
-List of machines in the cluster must be provided to launch.py using the -H switch.
+List of machines in the cluster must be provided to launch.py using the `-H` switch.
 Here is description of options used for launch.py.

 Option | Description
 ------ | -----------
 n | specifies the number of worker jobs to run on each machine.
 We run 16 workers since we have 16 machines in the cluster.
 H | specifies the path to a file that has a list of hostnames of machines in the cluster.
-Since we created the cluster using the AWS deep learning CloudFormation template, the environment variable $DEEPLEARNING_WORKERS_PATH points to the required file.
+Since we created the cluster using the AWS deep learning CloudFormation template, the environment variable `$DEEPLEARNING_WORKERS_PATH` points to the required file.

-train_imagenet.py trains the network provided by the --network option using the data provided by the --data-train and --data-val options.
+train_imagenet.py trains the network provided by the `--network` option using the data provided by the `--data-train` and `--data-val` options.
 Here is description of the options used with train_imagenet.py.

 Option | Description
 ------ | -----------
 network | The network to train.
-Could be any of the network available in ${MXNET}/example/image-classification.
+Could be any of the network available in `${MXNET}/example/image-classification`.
 For this tutorial, we use Resnet.
 num-layers | Number of layers to use in the network.
 We use 152 layered Resnet.
 data-train | Directory containing the training images.
-We point to the EFS location (~/data/train/) where we stored the training images.
+We point to the EFS location (`~/data/train/`) where we stored the training images.
 data-val   | Directory containing the validation images.
-We point to the EFS location (~/data/val) where we store the validation images.
+We point to the EFS location (`~/data/val`) where we store the validation images.
 gpus       | Comma separated list of gpu indices to use for training in each machine.
 We use all 16 GPUs.
 batch-size | Batch size across all GPUs.
 This is equal to batch size per GPU * total number of GPUs.
 We use a batch size of 32 images per GPU.
 So, effective batch size is 32*16*16=8192
 model      | Path prefix for the model file created by the training.
 num-epochs | Number of epochs to train.
 kv-store   | Key/Value store for parameter synchronization.
 We use distributed kv store since we do distributed training.

-After training is complete, trained models are available in the directory specified by the ‘--model’ option.
+After training is complete, trained models are available in the directory specified by the `--model` option.
 Models are saved in two parts: model-symbol.json for the network definition and model-n.params for the parameters saved on epoch `n`.

 ## Scalability
 One common concern using large number of machines for training is the scalability.
-We have benchmarked scalability running several popular networks on up to 256 GPUs and the speedup is very close to ideal speedup except in networks like Alexnet which has lot more parameters than other convolutional neural networks.
+We have benchmarked scalability running several popular networks on up to 256 GPUs and the speedup is very close to ideal speedup.

 This scalability test was run on sixteen P2.16xl instances with 256 GPUs in total.
 We used AWS deep learning AMI with CUDA 7.5 and CUDNN 5.1 installed.

 We fixed the batch size per GPU constant and doubled the number of GPUs for every subsequent test.
 Synchronized SGD (--kv-store dist_device_sync) was used.
-The CNNs used are located here.
+The CNNs used are located [here](https://github.com/dmlc/mxnet/tree/master/example/image-classification/symbols).

  || alexnet | inception-v3 | resnet-152
 ---|---------|--------------|-----------